 UNFORESEEABLE LEAVE.
 When the approximate timing of the qualifying event and the need for leave is not foreseeable, the caregiver must provide notice as soon as practicable under the facts and circumstances of the qualifying event.
 Absent unusual circumstances, it generally should be practicable for the caregiver to provide notice 2 hours before a scheduled shift as required by the Company's policy.
-It should generally be practicable for the caregiver to provide notice within two business days after learning of the need for leave.
+It should generally be practicable for the caregiver to provide notice of the caregiver to provide notice within two business days after learning of the need for leave.